WELCOME TO THE HACIENDA HEIGHTS IMPROVEMENT ASSOCIATION WEBSITE

 The Hacienda Blvd.
 Palm Trees Community Meeting has been scheduled on Tuesday, February 9 at 6 p.m. at the Hacienda Heights Community Center.

 The Hacienda Heights Library Renovation project schedule has been moved up and thus construction should begin sometime in March.
 Therefore, the HH Library will be relocating temporarily to Steinmetz Park on February 21st.
 Students that currently utilize the library after school and are in need of a place to go to should check with Steinmetz Park.
 They may be able to provide an after school program for these students.

 CURRENT LOCAL ISSUES

 Two town hall meetings have been held about the Quetmetco Lead-Acid Battery Recycling Facility located at 720 S. 7th Ave.
 City of Industry.
 Although this plant is in City of Industry, it is adjacent to Hacienda Heights and lead/arsenic extends into our community.
-This plant is the only plant recycling lead/acid batteries in the U.S. west of the Rockies plus Canada and other foreign countries.
-The are requesting an extension and expansion of permits.
-The California Dept. of Toxic Substance Control, the L.A.
-Regional Water Control Board, and the South Coast Air Quality Management District will start testing residences in Hacienda Heights close to Quemetco soon.
+This plant is the only plant recycling lead/acid batteries in the U.S. west of the Rockies Canada receives batteries from other foreign countries.
+Our community has been affected by pollution from this plant for many years.
+The company is requesting an extension and expansion of permits.
+The California Dept. of Toxic Substance Control will start testing residences in Hacienda Heights close to Quemetco soon.
+However, Quemetco is fighting the testing plan.
 This plant has been guilty of polluting areas around its plant over the years.
-Testing for lead, arsenic and other cancer-causing substances will be conducted at residences, commercial schools and industrial facilities within 1 mile of the plant.
+Testing for lead, arsenic and other cancer-causing substances will be conducted at residences, commercial schools and industrial facilities.
 Visit the Clean Air Coalition of Avocado Heights website for more information